Learning Resources

 II.
 Purpose

-The purpose of the Collection Development Guidelines is to provide guidance to the Miami Dade Colleges Learning Resources Division in the acquisition and retention of relevant and quality materials that support the mission and curriculum of the College.
+The purpose of the Collection Development Guidelines is to provide guidance to Miami Dade College Learning Resources in the acquisition and retention of relevant and quality materials that support the mission and curriculum of the College.
 The following major factors influence collection development decisions:

 III.
 Responsibility for Selection

-The Learning Resources Division relies primarily upon the librarians and discipline faculty of the College for purchase recommendations.
-It is the professional responsibility of these two groups to develop the collection in sync with curriculum goals.
-All library users, regardless of status, are invited to make purchase recommendations.
+Learning Resources relies on the College's librarians and discipline faculty for purchase recommendations.
+It is the professional responsibility of these two groups to develop the collection coordinated with curriculum goals.
+All MDC authorized library users with an active status are invited to make purchase recommendations.

 IV.
 Standards, Ethics, and Legal Principles